 Courses are taught sequentially, and the rich diversity of experiences which students bring to the class result in lively discussions involving shared learning.
 Because students stay with the same group throughout the course of the program, they develop a strong rapport with other group members, who act as a support system through the completion of the degree.
 Many students find the networking opportunities that arise through participating in the program to be invaluable.

-More than 145 cohorts of adult students have successfully completed this program, with new groups forming continually.
+More than 145 cohorts of adult students have successfully completed this accelerated teaching degree program, with new groups forming continually.

 Student Body Profile